azurecoder/azure-activedirectory/README.md

 There are two projects.
 The library itself and the test project which shows how to use it.

-In order to configure the test project add the following details to the app.config.
+In order to configure the test project add the following details to the app.config (relevant to your domain).

 &lt;appSettings&gt;
     &lt;add key="DomainName" value="example.onmicrosoft.com" /&gt;